First Nations Adapt Program (FNAP)

 The First Nations’ Emergency Services Society (FNESS) is responsible for monitoring and reporting the results to the Department of Indigenous Service Canada.

-The First Nations Adapt Project team has been working alongside the Bridge River and Shackan Indian Bands.
+The First Nations Adapt Project team has been working alongside the Bridge River, Shackan Indian Bands, and Yunesit'in Government.